home-assistant/developers.home-assistant/docs/dev_101_services.md

 In addition, icons can optionally be specified for collapsible sections.

-The following example shows how to provide an icons for the `advanced_options` section:
+The following example shows how to provide an icon for the `advanced_options` section:

 ```json
 {